-The AAL UPLINK High-PHY profile shall signal PUCCH resource(s) per slot.
+The AAL_UPLINK_High-PHY profile shall signal PUCCH resource(s) per slot.

-From Application, the PUSCH interface receives the associated parameters for the configuration of the PUSCH resource.
+From Application, the PUCCH interface receives the associated parameters for the configuration of the PUCCH resource.

 The output data consists of:

 the CRC or detection status of the PUCCH UCI payload (HARQ, SR or CSI), as well as related metrics (e.g. SINR)